If you send an event follow up email, but no one is around to read it, does it even make a sound? No, not really.

 - Don’t be afraid to pick up the phone.

-Your event follow-up email is one of the most important components of your organization’s event sales strategy.
-According to the Event Marketing 2018: Benchmarks and Trends report, most marketers believe that events comprise the most effective channel for achieving business goals.
+Your conference follow-up email is one of the most important components of your organization’s conference sales strategy.
+According to the Event Marketing 2020: Benchmarks and Trends report, most marketers believe that events comprise the most effective channel for achieving business goals.
 If you can’t make your event email break through the noise, then that channel is crippled.

 As the Director of Business Development at Bizzabo, I have a vested interest in getting emails opened, read and responded to.
-I’ve written thousands of follow-up emails throughout my career.
-Not all of them amounted to celebrations, but after many years of experimentation and observation, I started to pick up on several best practices that are essential to how I and the rest of the sales team here at Bizzabo write event follow-up emails.
+I’ve written thousands of follow-up emails after meetings at conferences throughout my career.
+After many years of experimentation and observation, I started to pick up on several best practices that are essential to how I and the rest of the sales team here at Bizzabo write event follow-up emails.

-The average person receives 120 emails a day, says a study by Radicati.
-If your email is going to be seen, it has to stand out.
-Whether you are casually attending an event or are exhibiting at one, here’s what you need to keep mind:
+The average person receives 121 emails a day, says a study by Radicati.
+If your email is going to be seen, it has to stand out from all the other conference and meeting emails.
+Follow these tips to make that happen.

 - Increase brand awareness?